chemfiles/chemfiles/doc/bindings/python-api.rst

     The :class:`Topology` class hold data about which atoms are linked together to form bonds, angles, *etc.* in a :class:`Frame`.
-The atoms in a topology are represented by they index in the :class:`Frame`.
+The atoms in a topology are represented by they index in the associated :class:`Frame`.

     A topology can be indexed, and ``topology[i]`` is the ith :class:`Atom` in the topology.